sciadopitys/Idris-Blockchain/README.md

 	add str - Now requires other users to input "receive" command display
 	quit
-	receive - Required to recieve messages from other users rock/paper/scissors val - Smart Contracts used to play a RPS game between 2 distinct users; val used to obfuscate play of first player;
+	receive - Required to receive messages from other users rock/paper/scissors val - Smart Contracts used to play a RPS game between 2 distinct users; val used to obfuscate play of first player;
 	also requires use of "receive" command